Protect your network

 For more information about how to enable network protection, see Enable network protection.
 Use Group Policy, PowerShell, or MDM CSPs to enable and manage network protection in your network.

-After you've enabled the services, you might need to configure your network or firewall to allow the connections between the services and your devices (also referred to as endpoints).
+After you've enabled network protection, you might need to configure your network or firewall to allow the connections between your endpoint devices and the web services:

 Viewing network protection events